sbg/docs/Docker/README.md

 # Getting Started with Docker
 ![Docker logo](https://secure.gravatar.com/avatar/26da7b36ff8bb5db4211400358dc7c4e.jpg?s=128&r=g&d=mm)

+In this repo, you will find a series of guides and examples on how to use Docker.
+These include building custom containers for specific programming use cases (e.g. Python, Bioconductor).

 ## What is Docker?
 [Docker](http://www.docker.com) is an open-source software that allows users to deploy software in discrete, lightweight runtime environments, called “containers.”
 Essentially, it means that any software can be containerized with its own unique requirements/dependencies and deployed on any infrastructure that supports Docker.
 This includes your laptop, certain computing clusters, and cloud platforms such as Seven Bridges.
 Using Docker makes your code portable -- easily sharable with others and runnable in many places.